This is a sponsored guest post.

 Ah, the UK staycation!
 So wonderful and yet so underrated.
 While we appreciate a two-week holiday to the Caribbean as much as the next person, we often forget what we have right on our doorstep.
 The UK has some of the world’s best coastlines, national parks and cities, yet we often bypass these as a holiday destination.
 So why spend an entire day travelling halfway across the world when you can marvel at the splendor of your own nation.

-In this guide My Baggage look at some of the best staycation spots that England, Scotland and Wales have to offer, including the best places to stay and some of the top attractions while you’re there.
+In this guide My Baggage look at some of the best staycation spots that England, Scotland and Wales have to offer, including the best places to stay even on your short breaks in the uk and some of the top attractions while you’re there.
 So without further ado, here is our guide to the ultimate UK staycation.

 Choose a city break